teng2023/go-down-stairs/README.md

 ## Introduction

-Basically same as NS-SHAFT, written by C.
+Basically same as NS-SHAFT, written by C, compiled by CodeBlocks.

 ## Download and play